Arun Ghosh

-Arun Ghosh (born 7 July 1941) is a former Indian football player who represented India internationally.
-He also played club football for both the Kolkata giants Mohun Bagan AC and East Bengal Club.
+Arun Ghosh (born 7 June 1941) is a former Indian football player who represented India internationally.
+He also played club football for both the Kolkata giants Mohun Bagan and East Bengal Club.
+He later managed the India national team.

 Playing career

 He was part of the team that played in the 1960 Rome Olympics under coaching of Syed Abdul Rahim.
 He later appeared in 1964 Merdeka Cup, where they achieved second place.
 In the same year, he went on to represent his nation at the 1964 AFC Asian Cup, where they also finished as runners-up as Israel clinched the title.
 He was also a member of the squad that won gold medal at the 1962 Asian Games Football Championship in 1962.
 He also played in the final, where India defeated South Korea 2–1.

 Ghosh represented Bengal in Santosh Trophy, and played club football for then Calcutta Football League side East Bengal.
 He shifted to the "red and gold brigade" after playing for Mohun Bagan in the early 1960s.

+At the 1960 Rome Olympics, Jim Lewis, a member of the England football team, is famously reported to have told Arun Ghosh, a defender in the Indian football team: